Costa Rica Living

 Fishing off of Costa Rica’s Guanacaste Coastline is world class.
 The warm water and cold water currents meet to create some of the best fishing grounds in Central America.

-Just fifteen minutes away lies the large development named Hacienda Pinilla.
-Our residents will have the option of joining or utilizing their 18-hole championship golf course, putting greens, driving range and clubhouse throughout the year.
+Just fifteen minutes away lies the Hacienda Pinilla golf course.
+Our residents will have the option of joining their 18-hole championship golf course, putting greens, driving range and clubhouse throughout the year.

 If Costa Rica were to designate a national motto, that choice would be the expression “Pura Vida” which means “pure life.”